Can Mesothelioma Be Misdiagnosed as Another Illness?

 If you have a history of asbestos exposure and you believe you may have mesothelioma, an official diagnosis is the only way to receive proper care and financial compensation for your injuries.
 Because initial diagnoses may be inaccurate, many patients seek a second opinion to either verify or correct the initial lab results.
 For veterans using VA health care services, getting a second opinion (and a second round of specialty tests) through TRICARE and/or the VA can be challenging to understand.

 For TRICARE members, the patient, primary care manager (PCM), or regional contractor may request a second opinion.
 However, the list of services covered by TRICARE is not all-inclusive and some rules apply.
-For a list of excluded services, visit the TRICARE Exclusions page.

 For other veterans, the Veterans Choice Program (VCP) can provide additional care and resources not available through the traditional VA health care framework.
 VCP allows veterans to receive care from a community provider (instead of traveling to a VA facility) and, in some cases, can help veterans get a second opinion on recent diagnoses.
 Veterans can reach the VCP customer service call center at 866-606-8198.